celery/celery/docs/userguide/workers.rst

     * ``majflt``

-        Number of page faults which were serviced by doing I/O.
+        Number of page faults that were serviced by doing I/O.

     * ``minflt``

-        Number of page faults which were serviced without doing I/O.
+        Number of page faults that were serviced without doing I/O.

     * ``msgrcv``